-NOTE: Freshwater system diagrams, which indicate the location of the freshwater holding tank drain valve, low point drain valves, and water heater bypass valves for your motorhome are available through your TMC Owners Resource on-line account.
+NOTE: Review the freshwater system diagrams, which indicate the location of the freshwater holding tank drain valve, low point drain valves, and water heater bypass valves for your motorhome.
+These diagrams are available through your TMC Owners Resource on-line account and are included in the Schematic Diagrams set for your motorhome.